Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 It is set once when entering escape mode, and does not adjust to enemy movements.
 By default, it is set to AngleBeforeTurn (and follows the same rules).
 You can set it to anything you like though, for example "AngleOfEscape = 90" will turn off at 90 degrees, or "AngleOfEscape = 180" will have the vehicle try to turn around.
+Note that if the steering system has other priorities, this escape angle is likely to be ignored.

-    AngleOfEscape = AngleBeforeTurn
+    AngleOfEscape = 0

-An additional option for helicopters, vector thrust, and VTOL, ExcludeSpinners allows you to specify spinner indices to be excluded from use by this AI (if you use the 'all' option for VTSpinners or VTOLSpinners).
+An additional option for helicopters, vector thrust, and VTOL, ExcludeSpinners allows you to specify spinner sub-construct indices to be excluded from use by this AI (if you use the 'all' option for VTSpinners or VTOLSpinners).
 If used, this must be a comma-delimited list surrounded by curly braces, for example "ExcludeSpinners = {0,5}"